Sedation Dentistry in Knoxville, TN

 Pre-procedural Instructions

 Follow specific instructions provided by Dr. Patel regarding eating, drinking, and medication intake before the procedure.
 Typically, we advise patients to refrain from eating or drinking anything for a specified period before sedation to prevent complications.
-If taking medications regularly, consult with our Knoxville dentist about whether to take them on the day of the procedure.
+If you take medications regularly, consult with our Knoxville dentist about whether to take them on the day of the procedure.

 Fasting Guidelines